Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Introduction

 For this reason, two of the three largest homogeneous collections of peculiar velocities extend no farther than a cosmic microwave background (CMB) rest-frame redshift of $z_\text{CMB}=0.05$.
-These are the Cosmicflows-IV TF catalogue \citep[CF4-TF, 9792 galaxies;][]{kourkchi20} and the FP-based 6-degree Field Galaxy Survey peculiar velocity sample \citep[6dFGSv, 8885 galaxies;][]{springob14, campbell14}.
-The Sloan Digital Sky Survey (SDSS) peculiar velocity catalogue \citep[SDSS-PV, 34059 galaxies;][]{howlett22} is the first FP- or TF-based survey to extend to $z_\text{CMB}=0.1$, but so far only covers the SDSS North Galactic Cap contiguous area (7016 deg$^2$).
-The largest compilation of extragalactic distances is the heterogeneous catalogue Cosmicflows-IV \citep[CF4, 55877 galaxies;][]{tully23}, which consolidates these and other surveys and uses both FP and TF measurements, as well as surface brightness fluctuations \citep{tonry88}, core-collapse SNe \citep{hamuy02}, and \sneia{} \citep{phillips93}.
+These are the Cosmicflows-IV TF catalogue \citep[CF4-TF, 9,792 galaxies;][]{kourkchi20} and the FP-based 6-degree Field Galaxy Survey peculiar velocity sample \citep[6dFGSv, 8,885 galaxies;][]{springob14, campbell14}.
+The Sloan Digital Sky Survey (SDSS) peculiar velocity catalogue \citep[SDSS-PV, 34,059 galaxies;][]{howlett22} is the first FP- or TF-based survey to extend to $z_\text{CMB}=0.1$, but so far only covers the SDSS North Galactic Cap contiguous area (7,016 deg$^2$).
+The largest compilation of extragalactic distances is the heterogeneous catalogue Cosmicflows-IV \citep[CF4, 55,877 galaxies;][]{tully23}, which consolidates these and other surveys and uses both FP and TF measurements, as well as surface brightness fluctuations \citep{tonry88}, core-collapse SNe \citep{hamuy02}, and \sneia{} \citep{phillips93}.

-The SDSS-PV sample has not yet produced any detailed cosmographic studies, but the authors measured a bulk flow in mild excess of what a fiducial $\Lambda$CDM model would suggest.
+The SDSS-PV sample has not yet produced any detailed cosmographic studies, but the authors measured a bulk flow in mild excess ($p \sim 0.06 - 0.20$ depending on cuts) of what a fiducial dark energy and cold dark matter ($\Lambda$CDM) model would suggest.
 This excess has been suggested before using various independent data sets \citep[e.g.][]{pike05, feldman08, kashlinsky08, lavaux10, feldman10}.
 Contemporary analyses extend the scale of the issue, with \citet{watkins23} finding that CF4 data indicate excess bulk flows on scales of 200 h$^{-1}$ Mpc that have a $1.5 \times 10^{-6}$ chance of occurring in the standard cosmological model using CMB-derived parameters. \citet{howlett22} theorize that the Shapley Supercluster as seen in the 2M++ redshift compilation \citep{carrick15} could be responsible, but because it is not in the SDSS-PV survey footprint it will be difficult to test.
 A survey that trades depth for sky coverage will still struggle to constrain the effects of the Shapley Supercluster, as \citet{carrick15} find their bulk flow measurements prefer a contribution from sources at $z > 0.067$ at a 5.1$\sigma$ level.